-Build Query | Set Options | Documentation
+Build Query Set Options Documentation

 Use one of the three methods below to enter a set of variants.
-If an r2 threshold is specified (see the Set Options tab), results for each variant will be shown in a separate table along with other variants in LD.
-If r2 is set to NA, only queried variants will be shown, together in one table.
+If an r threshold is specified (see the Set Options tab), results for each variant will be shown in a separate table along with other variants in LD.
+If r is set to NA, only queried variants will be shown, together in one table.

-Query (comma-delimited list of rsIDs OR a single region as chrN:start-end): rs9271055 or, upload a text file (one refSNP ID per line): Choose File No file chosen or, select a GWAS:
+Query (comma-delimited list of rsIDs OR a single region as chrN:start-end): or, upload a text file (one refSNP ID per line): Or, select a GWAS: